ionalexandru99/LxBot/README.md

 <img src="https://i.imgur.com/ViHhh8E.png" width=400>

 At the moment only titles from the PlayStation Store and the Nintendo eShop can be tracked.
-Price checks are defaulted to 1700 GMT daily.
+Price checks are set in the config using a string compatible with [node-schedule](https://www.npmjs.com/package/node-schedule).
 \*_Feature still in development_

 ### Help Menu